 And what corals: 390 varieties creating kaleidoscopic walls and Technicolor tunnels, all radiant thanks to the excellent visibility: up to 131 feet.
 Factor in warm seas and marine life with wow factor—five turtle species, manta rays and sharks (including hammerheads)—and you have the underwater naturalists’ diving dream.

-A long-established diving infrastructure, tropical seas and astonishing scenery above and below the water—there are good reasons why thousands of novices take the plunge here.
+A long-established diving infrastructure, tropical seas and astonishing scenery above and below the water—there are good reasons why thousands of novices take the plunge in Thailand.
 So, where will you go?

 To the Andaman Sea, where Shark Point and Anemone Reef near Phuket are awhirl with fish?
 Or to the Gulf of Thailand, where resort island Ko Samui is scalloped by shallow bays and divers’ paradise Ko Tao is a dayboat away?
 Tough call.
 And you thought diving in Thailand was easy….